Year 3 & 4 - Cherry, Poplar and Sycamore classes

-This term our experiences include: ‘Meet The Flintstones’ and ‘Flower Power’.
+This term our experiences include: ‘Invaders!’ and ‘Journeys’.

-Homework will be set on a Wednesday each week and will be expected to be handed in on the following Monday.
+Homework is set on a Wednesday each week and is expected to be handed in on the following Monday.
 This is alternately maths and literacy each week along with a spelling task.
-As homework is a crucial part of consolidating learning, any child in Year 3/4 who does not have their homework completed on the hand in date will be expected to stay in during lunch break on Monday, to complete it.
+As homework is a crucial part in consolidating learning, any child in Year 3/4 who does not have their homework completed on the hand in date will be expected to stay in during lunch break on Monday, to complete it.

 In order for us to check your child’s understanding of the topic that we are currently learning, please identify where input was required as this will ensure accurate, formative assessment.

-Spelling activities will be coming home with your child this year instead of spelling lists.
-They will come home in the homework folder on a Wednesday and will be due in on the following Monday, alongside the regular homework.
+Spelling activities will continue to come home with your child this year instead of spelling lists.
+They are placed in the homework folder on a Wednesday and are due in on the following Monday, alongside the regular homework.
 Feel free to go wild and get the whole family involved with learning the spellings!
 This can be done with chalk, water, sand, paint and all sorts of other materials!
-We will send home ideas to support your spelling learning as the year moves ahead.
 Feel free to also look back at spellings from previous weeks to ensure they stay fresh in the child’s mind.

 We cannot stress to you how important it is for you to hear your child read out loud every day.
 Reading out loud builds their confidence, fluency and extends their vocabulary.
 We are continuing to use Accelerated Reader which gives your child the opportunity to read books at an appropriate level and to be tested on them before they move on to a new book.
 Children will soon get into this routine of read, test and change but they may need guidance from parents at the beginning.